djmaity/md-davis/docs/source/tutorials/acylphosphatase.rst

 You should obtain a plot like this:

-To plot the RMSD from the four trajectories together use:
+To plot the RMSD from the four trajectories together, use:

 .. code-block:: bash